Do you have a time goal for your race?

 How do I meet up with my Pace Group on race morning?

-Our Pacers will line up in each corral based on their finishing times.
-You should look for the flags with the goal finishing time for each group.
-Pacers will be wearing a Pace Team t-shirt which will be on display at the Pacer booth during the Blue Moon Harbor Lights Expo.
+Our Pacers will line up in each corral based on their finish times.
+You should look for the pace group signs with the goal finishing time for each group.
+Pacers will be wearing a Pacer T-Shirt which will be on display at the Pacer booth during the Expo.
 The Pacer will be standing towards the back of each corral.
-Try to meet the group at least fifteen minutes before the start of the race.
-This will give you an opportunity to meet your Pacer and ask any questions before the race starts.
-Remember: Your Pacer will have many runners in his/her group.
-It is important that YOU keep an eye on your Pacer as he or she will not be chasing after or waiting for you.
+Try to meet the group at least 15 minutes before the start of the race.
+Five minutes before the start, your Pacer will give some “final instructions” which may include pace adjustments due to course congestion, as well as your Pacer’s water-stop strategy.
+This will also provide a final opportunity to ask any questions before the race starts.
+Remember: Your Pacer will have many runners in his/her group- it is important that YOU keep an eye on your Pacer as they will not be chasing after or waiting for you.

 Will there be walking breaks?